iveshvara/vaishnava_reminder_bot/README.md

-# Pythagorean_Square_bot
+# vaishnava_reminder_bot
- This bot calculates the Pythagorean square (psychomatrix) by date of birth
+ This bot is written for followers of Gaudiya Vaishnavism, to remind about important events and holidays.